blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 Specifying multiple fixed position sizes is designed to work in an intuitive way - the first BUY and SELL take the first specified position size, the second BUY and SELL take the second specified position size and so on.

-But in practice this could be quite confusing, especially if the `Order`s are not well sorted.

-So, to provide a consistent and intuitive processing of `Order`s, this element will:
+To do so, this element will:
 * Separate BUY and SELL `Order`s
 * Sort the BUY and SELL `Order`s from closest to top-of-book to farthest from top-of-book
 * Process each BUY and SELL pair using the next specified position size (substituting the last specified position size if no other one is available)